What are Hotronic Boot Heaters?

 Once the heating element is attached to your insole, you must install it in your ski boot.
-To do this, cut another small T Slit in the liner so that the power cord can go through the liner.
+To do this, cut another small 'T' Slit in the liner so that the power cord can go through the liner.
 You can then use any extra adhesive fabric or another form of tape to attach the power cord to the outside of the liner.
 This will help keep the power cord in place in your ski boots.

 Installing the Heating Elements

 When you initially receive your Hotronic heating elements you may feel overwhelmed by the idea of installing them yourself.
-Luckily for you, Hotronic Universal Kit makes it extremely easy for you to install your boot heaters at home.
+Luckily for you, the Hotronic Universal Kit makes it extremely easy for you to install your boot heaters at home.
 First, open up the flap on the bottom of your heat ready insole.
 Remove the adhesive backing and attach the heating element to the designated and cut out area.
 The power cord should be facing up and aligned with the divot intended for the power cord.
 Next, remove the adhesive cover layer from the heating element.
 Close the door flap and firmly press each side of the insole.
 Once the heating element has been inserted into the Heat Ready insole, trim the insole to the correct boot size.

 Trimming Your Insoles

-If you decide to the use Hotronic’s ‘Custom Insoles’, you must first choose the best size insole for your ski boot.
+If you decide to use Hotronic’s ‘Custom Insoles’, you must first choose the best size insole for your ski boot.
 There are four metric sizes to choose from, 23.5/24.5, 25.5/26.5, 27.5/28.5, 29.5/30.5, but if your boot is smaller than this you can trim the insole to fit by following the directions for the ‘One Size Fits All’ insoles.
 If your custom insole fits well inside your boot, you do not need further trim it.
-However, if it does not then use the trim-to-size lines that are printed on the bottom side of the insole.
+However, if it does not, then use the trim-to-size lines that are printed on the bottom side of the insole.

 Make sure to avoid cutting the power cord and heating element when you are trimming the insoles as this will defect your product.
 It is also important to place the red fabric side of the insole up in the boot, as this is the top of the insole and should be next to your foot.

-You don’t have to be skiing or snowboarding to enjoy the warmth of Hotronic Electric Ski Boot Warmers.
-Hotronic’s can also be worn in your general footwear, meaning your toes can stay warm regardless of your activity.
-While activities like snowshoeing may initially come to mind, Hotronic’s can also be installed in your horseback riding boots, bike shoes, or fishing waders.
-You can also use them in your snow boots for the extra cold days spent doing errands around town.
+You don't have to be skiing or snowboarding to enjoy the warmth of Hotronic Electric Ski Boot Warmers.
+Hotronic's can also be worn in your general footwear, meaning your toes can stay warm regardless of your activity.
+While activities like snowshoeing may initially come to mind, Hotronics can also be installed in your horseback riding boots, bike shoes, or fishing waders.
+You can also use them in your snow boots for extra cold days spent doing errands around town.
 While you don’t need to use a Hotronic insole to use your elements, you may decide that using the insoles provides more comfort.
-However, some footwear may not have removable insoles that allow the element to be placed under them.
-If this is the case then you can install your heating elements with a Hotronic insole.
-Any of the Hotronic insoles work in general footwear shoes so your choice will likely be dependent on comfort and shape of the shoe.
+However, some footwear may not have removable insoles that allow an element to be placed under them.
+If this is the case you can install your heating elements with a Hotronic insole.
+Any of the Hotronic insoles work in general footwear shoes so your choice will likely be dependent on the comfort and shape of your shoe.

 Installing Hotronic heating elements into your general footwear is very similar to installing them in your ski or snowboard boots.